 The Caughlin family has called for an independent review since the OPP has not been able to solve the 1974 murder of Karen Caughlin.
 Most disturbing is that “Commissioner Lewis won’t meet with the Caughlin family, something else it [the family] requested Tuesday.”

 I am stunned that meeting the Caughlin family is not an option since that would be the least that could be done.
-Read more from the Observer here.
-The DCC string of posts about the Caughlin case can be found here.
+My posts about the Caughlin case can be found here.
 Further updates are being drafted as we have more information that will be posted soon.

 Karen and her friend left the rink around 11pm.
 They accepted a ride from a couple of boys and left in a pick-up truck.
 Karen’s friend was dropped off at her home.
 Karen continued to drive around the area with these boys until Karen was dropped off near her friend’s house close to 1am (March 16, 1974).
 This was the last time Karen was seen alive.